 Once you set up and link your email accounts, you can track your email activity and response time across those accounts.

-When you want to see your data, you can use EmailAnalytics’ Google Analytics style dashboards to see your key metrics in a visual and clear way.
+When you want to see your data, you can use EmailAnalytics’ Google Analytics style dashboards to see your key metrics visually and clearly.

 In terms of features, there are several unique offerings, such as the ability to monitor emails that include certain Gmail labels, and the close integration with Gmail means adding and removing new accounts from EmailAnalytics can be done in a few clicks.